Updated April 2023.

-As a musician, you’ve probably heard talk of producer points, something along the lines of, “As producer, I want three points on that recording.”
+As a musician, you’ve probably heard talk of producer points, something along the lines of, “As a record producer, I want three points on that recording.”

 Have you ever wondered, “What does that even mean?”

 I’ll dive into this question to explain what points are, how they work, when a producer should get points, and whether (and when) a producer may also be entitled to a songwriter split of your song they just produced.

 But let’s start with the basics: What is the difference between a producer and an engineer?
 And what is an executive producer?

 Now, my personal experience in the music industry and music business might not be too different from what many independent artists go through.
 You see, way back in the day when I went into the studio with my band, we had our songs, we liked them, we were broke, and we were ignorant.
 The studio came with an engineer who recorded and mixed our album.
 And that was fine, but it may not have led to the best sounding album possible.

 You see, we couldn’t afford a record producer.
 So what’s the difference, you ask?

 Music producer vs. music engineer

 Well, the main difference is that, while the producer and the engineer both have a healthy understanding of the technical aspects of music production, producers have an added level of artistic and creative vision to make a recording, musical arrangement, and performance the best they can be.
 As such, while many music producers are also good sound engineers, sound engineers don’t necessarily make good producers.